Diego Garcia: 2025 UK-Mauritius Agreement

+Administration as part of the British Indian Ocean Territory

 Diego Garcia is the only inhabited island in the British Indian Ocean Territory, an overseas territory of the United Kingdom, usually abbreviated as "BIOT".
 The Government of the BIOT consists of a commissioner appointed by King Charles III.
-The commissioner is based in London, resident in the Foreign and Commonwealth Office (FCO), and is assisted by an administrator and small staff.
+The commissioner is based in London, resident in the Foreign, Commonwealth and Development Office (FCDO), and is assisted by an administrator and small staff.

-Originally colonised by the French, Diego Garcia was ceded, along with the rest of the Chagos Archipelago, to the United Kingdom in the Treaty of Paris (1814) at the conclusion of a portion of the Napoleonic Wars.
-Diego Garcia and the Chagos Archipelago were administered by the colonial government on the island of Mauritius until 1965, when the UK purchased them from the self-governing colony of Mauritius for £3 million, and declared them to be a separate British Overseas Territory.
-The BIOT administration was moved to Seychelles following the independence of Mauritius in 1968 until the independence of Seychelles in 1976, and to a desk in the Foreign and Commonwealth Office in London since.

-Military administration

 The UK represents the territory internationally.
 A local government as normally envisioned does not exist.
 Rather, the administration is represented in the territory by the officer commanding British Forces on Diego Garcia, the "Brit rep".
 Laws and regulations are promulgated by the commissioner and enforced in the BIOT by Brit rep.

 Of major concern to the BIOT administration is the relationship with the United States military forces resident on Diego Garcia.
 An annual meeting called "The Pol-Mil Talks" (for "political-military") of all concerned is held at the Foreign and Commonwealth Office in London to resolve pertinent issues.
 These resolutions are formalised by an "Exchange of Letters".

 Neither the US nor the UK recognises Diego Garcia as being subject to the African Nuclear Weapons Free Zone Treaty, which lists BIOT as covered by the treaty.
 It is not publicly known whether nuclear weapons have ever been stored on the island.
 Noam Chomsky and Peter Sand have observed and emphasised that the US and UK stance is blocking the implementation of the treaty.